SiyuChenOxf/Modelling-for-CEA-shielding-and-LAAB/README.md

 * Intervention group: LAAB-PrEP + certain % of shielding
 * Comparator group: shielding
 ## Cost-effectivness analysis
 We randomly sampled all parameters from big ranges listed in the template and generated a big matrix containing the corresponding inputs and economic & life-year outputs.
-We then plotted the cost-effectivness plane and willingness-to-pay curve as shown in Fig 1.
+We then plotted the cost-effectivness plane and willingness-to-pay curve where cost of shielding is not considered as shown in Fig 1 and where cost of shielding is considered in Fig S4.
  * inputs: 'LAAB_PrEP_template.csv'
  * outputs: 'LAAB_PrEP_outputsnew.csv'
  * scripts: 'script_Fig1.R'